Holothuria pervicax

 Holothuria pervicax is a species of sea cucumber in the genus Holothuria.
 It is commonly called the stubborn sea cucumber due to its inability to be kept alive in captivity.
 It is commonly found buried beneath rocks on reefs in warm waters.

 Description

 Holothuria perviax is a gray or brown sea cucumber with red-brown papillae and white tube feet for locomotion.
 Its body is elongated with an oral-aboral orientation and can grow up to 30 centimeters.
 It has a soft epidermis and a somewhat bumpy body.
 Its mouth is surrounded by thin branched tentacles with poorly formed spricules found around the body.
 Distinctions between H. perviax and sister species fusconierea are hard to find but the main differences are spicule size and slight coloration differences.

-This species is very high maintenance and requires a specific lifestyle in order to survive.
-Aquariums have had a very hard time keeping these animals happy and have yet to keep one alive in captivity which has earned this species the name "stubborn sea cucumber".
+Aquariums have had a very hard time keeping these animals alive and have yet to successfully keep one in captivity, earning this species the name "stubborn sea cucumber".
+This has led to the belief that this animal is highly sensitive and requires a very specific lifestyle in order to survive.